San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Atlanta has played 13 games, with five wins against the spread.

-- The Falcons have been underdogs by 9.5 points or more two times this year and have not covered the spread once.
+- This season, the Falcons are winless against the spread when entering a game as an underdog of 9.5 points or more.

-- Atlanta's games this season have eclipsed the over/under six times in 13 opportunities (46.2%).
+- Atlanta's games this season have hit the over on six of 13 set point totals (46.2%).

-- When Atlanta puts up more than 23.2 points, it is 3-3 against the spread and 4-2 overall.
+- When Atlanta scores more than 23.2 points, it is 3-3 against the spread and 4-2 overall.

-- Atlanta is 3-4 against the spread and 4-3 overall when the team piles up over 325.4 yards.
+- When Atlanta churns out more than 325.4 yards, the team is 3-4 against the spread and 4-3 overall.

 - The Falcons have turned the ball over four more times (20 total) than the 49ers have forced a turnover (16) this season.